cfwheels/cfwheels/docs/06-Contributing-to-CFWheels/02-Documentation-Guidelines.md

     1. Ordered lists use numerals followed by a period.
     2. Numerals are followed by 2 spaces.
+        -   Nested lists follow the same ideas.
+        -   The bullet points match up with the content contained within the parent list item.
     3. Extra long content wraps to the next line and is indented to match the rest of the item.
     ```